Thank you for your interest in participating in the Midwest Foodservice Expo’s line-up of educational programs.

 - Description of the Subject Matters!

-The ability for your description to clearly explain what the attendees will learn from you is the key to having your submission make it through the various rounds of evaluation.
+The ability for your description to clearly explain what the attendees will learn from you is key to having your submission make it through the various rounds of evaluation.

 Use of Education Stage